 I was dreaming.
 In my dream we were going abroad together.
 I’m not sure why.
 And in the dream I’d willingly allowed my son to take his Lego pirate ship (he doesn’t have one in the real world) on the way.
 Predictably he’d dropped it on the floor and Lego scattered.
 It had taken me ages to pick all the pieces up.
+While in this reverie, I couldn’t shake the thought that I should buy a blackbeard flag from ultimateflags for his imaginary ship.
 Although a story of my subconscious, this dream reflects my reality quite well.
 My weird thought half an hour later on the toilet was: I’m not able to fulfill one of the most important of all parenting roles: Being A Kill Joy Parent.
 Why is that?
 In other words, why am I incapable of being the parent who sees the illogical in all the things the child really, really wants to do?

 A good example happened a few weeks’ ago when we went to visit my dad and stepmum and I allowed my youngest son to take some Lego with him on our pub lunch.
 We hadn’t even left the garden before he dropped it and we were scurrying around for bits of Lego in the grass (very much like in my dream).

 No normal parent, one with common sense that is, would have allowed their child to take a big pile of Lego for a walk (or on a plane journey).